Classical Guitar, Flamenco Guitar, Guitar

 He has been working as a professional musician since 1972.
 Apart from solo performances, he has performed with many different chamber music groups and has been a member of the John Mills Trio and the Delphinos Guitar Duo.
 However most of his work has been with violinist Margarita Jackson as Duo Jackson.
 They have toured and given workshops in many countries, made numerous TV & radio broadcasts and recorded many albums of their music.

 In 1974 he was a founder and Vice President of the New Zealand federation of Classical Guitar Societies and was President from 1979 -1984.
 During this time he has also been a founding member of the Classical Guitar Society of Auckland, and founded the Guitar Societies of Dunedin and Nelson.
-He has been Musical Director and organiser of four New Zealand Federation summer music schools.
+He has been Musical Director and organiser of four New Zealand Federation summer music schools and is Co-Director of the NCMA Classical Guitar & Flamenco Festivals.
 He has also organised concert tours and workshops for many outstanding Guitarists from other countries.

-Currently Miles performs, as a soloist, with Duo Jackson and the Goya Ensemble.
+Currently Miles performs, as a soloist, with Duo Jackson, the Goya Ensemble and Trio Jackson.

 Skills and expertise